Delphboy/string-shop/README.md

  - Information stored about users must include their email address, which is used as their username, password, address and mobile number.
 All passwords must be appropriately encrypted.
- - Visitors must be able to search adverts by title, price and at least one other appropriate attribute (I.e: size, colour or location as appropriate)
+ - Visitors must be able to liveSearch adverts by title, price and at least one other appropriate attribute (I.e: size, colour or location as appropriate)
  - The site should provide information about each advert including price,